Bombardier–Alstom HHP-8: Amtrak conversion to cab cars

 In an effort to extend the life of its existing fleet until the arrival of the Airo fleet, Amtrak began testing a converted HHP-8 locomotive as a cab car in 2023.
 These converted units are designated as HHP-8C.

 The project initially aimed to convert two locomotives for expanded Ethan Allen Express service in 2022.
 While the first conversion (originally numbered 691, initially renumbered 90691 and later 9750) faced initial setbacks, it was ultimately successful.
 As of July 2024, Amtrak is considering expanding the program to include up to eight total conversions.
-In April 2025, Nos.
-9750 and 9751 were unveiled in Amtrak's new Phase VII paint scheme.

 MARC refurbishment

 While reports in 2016 indicated that MARC planned to retire their HHP-8 locomotives and replace them with Siemens Charger locomotives, MARC instead started a refurbishment program for its HHP-8s in 2017.
 Issues with equipment cooling that kept the HHP-8 locomotives from properly working were addressed.

 As of September 2017, the first HHP-8 reconditioned under this program had been delivered and was undergoing successful testing.

 As of March 2018, the first HHP-8 reconditioned was running for three weeks without major issue (a software issue was corrected in this time).
-A second HHP-8 was being reconditioned.

 As of June 2018, the second HHP-8 had the most unreliable power control components replaced and was back in service.
 The remainder of the upgrade on this locomotive was to be done by the end of 2018.
 MARC planned to upgrade the remaining HHP-8 locomotives in their fleet.

+As part of a joint order with the MBTA in Boston, Massachusetts, MARC plans to eventually replace its remaining HHP-8 locomotives with a fleet of five catenary/battery-electric locomotives.